Decentralized Wastewater Treatment – Continuing Education for Designers and Installers - May

 CSE & CEC Credits

-Successful completion of the entire class (all modules) results in the award of 1.6 MDEQ continuing education credits (CEC) and/or 16 continuing septage credits (CSE).
+Successful completion of the entire class (all modules) results in the award of 1.6 MDEQ continuing education credits (CEC) and/or 16 continuing septage credits (CSE), pending approval from the state.

 The course utilizes Michigan State University’s Desire2Learn (D2L) interface.
 Since this class is conducted solely online, a fast internet connection with a high allowable data use is mandatory in order to view videos and download documents.
 The use of two monitors is desirable for ease of use, but not required.